OpenFreeEnergy/kartograf/docs/guide/application_free_energies_system_representations.rst

 In recent literature, many ways have shown how a system can be represented during a free energy calculation.
-Here is a small taxonomy that tries to capture them and show benefits and disadvantages (more can be found in [1]_ [2]_):
+Here is a small taxonomy that tries to capture them and show benefits and disadvantages (more information can be found in [1]_ [2]_):

 .. image:: ../_static/img/Topology_types.png